rapidpro/rapidpro/README.md

  * [Android Channel v2.0.0](https://github.com/rapidpro/android-channel/releases/tag/v2.0.0)
  * [Android Surveyor v13.9.0](https://github.com/rapidpro/surveyor/releases/tag/v13.9.0)

-### Versioning in RapidPro
+### Versioning

-Major releases of RapidPro are made every four months on a set schedule.
+Major releases are made every four months on a set schedule.
 We target November 1st as a major release (`v7.0.0`), then March 1st as the first stable dot release (`v7.2.0`) and July 1st as the second stable dot release (`v7.4.0`).
 The next November would start the next major release `v8.0.0`.

-Unstable releases have odd minor versions, that is versions `v7.1.*` would indicate an unstable or *development* version of RapidPro.
-Generally we recommend staying on stable releases unless you have experience developing against RapidPro.
+Unstable releases have odd minor versions, that is versions `v7.1.*` would indicate an unstable or *development* version.
+Generally we recommend staying on stable releases.

 To upgrade from one stable release to the next, you should first install and run the migrations for the latest stable release you are on, then every stable release afterwards.
 If you are